LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

-When adjusting the Lever Lock Mounting Bracket by engaging the Quick Rele Tilt Lever, watch for pinch points on the Lever Lock Mounting Bracket and b the Shaft and mounting bracket.
-Grasp the motor away from the area that n come in contact with another area of the motor to prevent injury.
+When adjusting the Lever Lock Mounting Bracket by engaging the Quick Release Tilt Lever, watch for pinch points on the Lever Lock Mounting Bracket and between the Shaft and mounting bracket.
+Grasp the motor away from the area that may come in contact with another area of the motor to prevent injury.

 6. LED LIGHTS SHOW THE BATTERY CAPACITY

-The LED light provides an accurate display of the remaining charge in battery.
+The LED light provides an accurate display of the remaining charge in the battery.

-- 2-3 lights will have deep warning, and then i will have around 10mins to back(Refer to battery 24V 60AH)
+- When 2-3 lights are on, it is a deep warning, and you will have around 10 minutes to return (refer to battery 24V 60AH).

 SERVICE & MAINTENANCE